 - To develop a council-wide approach towards sharing debtor information across collection teams and managing multiple debts owed to the council.

 - To use cost effective and fair collection and recovery practices in the pursuance of all debts owed to the council, ensuring that those with the means to pay do pay.

 - To ensure a professional, consistent and timely approach to recovery action across all of the council's functions.

 - To consider fully the debtors' circumstances and ability to pay and so distinguish between the debtor who won't pay and the debtor who genuinely can't pay.

 - To improve the levels of income collected by the council and reduce levels of arrears (debt).

 - To ensure that debts are managed in accordance with legislative provisions and best practice.

-- To treat individuals consistently and fairly regardless of age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership, and pregnancy and maternity, in line with the Equality Act 2010, as well as ensuring that individual's rights under Data Protection and Human Rights legislation are protected.
+- To treat individuals consistently and fairly regardless of age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership, and pregnancy and maternity, in line with the Equality Act 2010, as well as ensuring that individual's rights under General Data Protection Regulations (GDPR) and Human Rights legislation are protected.